All Episodes

 Thank you.

-Hey, I just wanted to say uh the whole issue with the senators and the congressman going to the floor to kind of continue on your point from the man earlier that was talking about the public ignorance.
+Hey, I just wanted to say the whole issue with the senators and the congressmen going to the floor to kind of continue on your point from the man earlier that was talking about the public ignorance.

-It worries me a great deal when our quote unquote elected leaders don't have the ability to even find the truth in a story as simple as that when it takes about ten minutes.
+It worries me a great deal when our quote-unquote elected leaders don't have the ability to even find the truth in a story as simple as that when they take about 10 minutes.

 I know they have a large staff.